Taxation of international executives

 Itemized deductions or a flat-rate deduction may be made.
 (See also the section on social security contributions.)

 Employment income related expenses are deductible.
-The minimum flat-rate amount is EUR 540 for non-travel related expenses (incurred for an employment income unless the taxpayer can prove he had incurred higher professional expenses).
+The minimum flat-rate amount is EUR540 for non-travel related expenses (incurred for an employment income unless the taxpayer can prove they had incurred higher professional expenses).

 The following items (called special expenses), which are not related to income of a particular source, are deductible within certain conditions and limitations, from total taxable income.

-For children benefiting from a child bonus before 1st August 2016 in the form of a monthly cash payment of EUR 76.88 per child, irrespective of the taxable income of the parents, that is granted to taxpayers if the children are entitled to child benefits in Luxembourg, will still benefit from this payment.
-Otherwise, the
+Children benefiting from a child bonus before 1 August 2016 in the form of a monthly cash payment of EUR76.88 per child, irrespective of the taxable income of the parents, that is granted to taxpayers if the children are entitled to child benefits in Luxembourg, will still benefit from this payment.
+Otherwise, the bonus is merged with the family allowance, and a unique amount of family allowance is paid per child born as from 1 August 2016 (EUR265/month).

 Refundable tax credits: